Pokrt/dleap_tutorial/intermediate/services.md

 Services are the integral part of HCL Domino Leap.
 They are used to encapsulate the business logic of the application basically serving as controller in MVC architecture.
 Services are used to interact with the internal and external data store.
-Three types of services:
+There are three types of services:
 - **Service catalog** - contains predefined services that are used to interact with the internal data store.
 - **Domino Database** - can be used to query data from the Domino database.
 This is especially useful when you want to query data from other application forms.